orbeon/orbeon-forms-doc/form-runner/access-control/README.md

 The following pages address specific topics:

 - [Setup users for access control](users.md) - How to setup Orbeon Forms so that users and roles are provided.
+- [Login & Logout](login-logout.md) - Optional user menu for providing links to login and logout functions.
 - [Access control for deployed forms](deployed-forms.md) - How to control access to deployed forms.
 - [Form fields](form-fields.md) - How to control access to specific form fields based on the user user's roles.
 - [Access control for editing forms](editing-forms.md) - How to control access to Form Builder.